Kaspatcho/quietquill/README.md

 - 🔒 Secure – Auth-protected with Laravel's built-in authentication.
 - 🕰️ Timestamped entries – See your journey over time.
 - 🌙 Dark mode friendly (because some thoughts come at night).
-- 🔍 Search your past thoughts (comming soon).
+- 🔍 Search your past thoughts.
 - 🏷️ Tag support for better organization (coming soon).

 ---